 Northeast Ohio opened one of the first drive-in theaters with the debut of Akron's Starlight Auto Theater in 1937.
 Ohio grew to love the unique movie theaters and by the late 1960s, the state boasted 189 drive-ins.
-Today, over 80 percent of them are gone, but the remaining dozen of so in Northeast Ohio are a fun place to spend a summer's evening.
+Today, over 80 percent of them are gone, but the remaining dozen or so in Northeast Ohio are fun places to spend a summer's evening.

 01 of 07

 Owned by the same family since it was built in 1965, the Aut-O-Rama is something of a westside legend.
 The twin screen theater is open from early April until the end of September, seven days a week between Memorial Day and Labor Day.
 It offers FM radio for audio.

 The theater holds 1,000 vehicles.
 Admission includes two movies, a slice of pizza, popcorn and a fountain drink.
 No outside food or beverages are allowed.

 North Ridgeville, OH

 A twin-screen theater, open between April and October.
 The theater, which holds up to 700 vehicles, features first run films seven nights a week during the summer and on weekends during the spring and fall.
 Offers audio from traditional speakers or via FM radio broadcast.